Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/containers.md

 {{< bootstrap-compatibility >}}

 {{< callout danger >}}
-**These containers should not be used for Orange sites.** Instead, use the containers provided by OUDS Web: `.container-fluid` associated or not with `.container-max-width`.
+**These containers should not be used for Orange websites.** Instead, use the containers provided by OUDS Web: `.container-fluid` associated or not with `.container-max-width`.
 {{< /callout >}}

 Bootstrap compatibility enables the use of three different containers: